Java Collections Framework

 What is a Framework?

-The framework is a semi-finished reusable application that provides some common low-level services for serving reoccurring problems and that can be customized according to our requirement.
+The framework is a semi-finished reusable application that provides some common low-level services for serving reoccurring problems and that can be customized according to our requirements.
 For example:

 - The computer is a framework; it can be used by all people according to their requirements.